 - Conserve water by only washing full loads.
 Most washers use from 32 to 60 gallons of water per load.
 Set the water level appropriately for the amount or type of clothing you’re washing.

-- Look for Energy-Star appliances, which spin out more water, thus decreasing the time your laundry spends in the energy-hungry dryer.
+- Look for ENERGY STAR appliances, which spin out more water, thus decreasing the time your laundry spends in the energy-hungry dryer.
 Some models are available for rebate through SUB.
-Click here for more information.
+Visit our Rebates & Loans page for more information.

 - Take showers rather than baths whenever possible.
 Showers consume less than half of the 60 gallons normally required for a bath.

 - Install a low-flow showerhead and reduce your water consumption from 30 gallons for an average shower to just 13 gallons.